evanch98/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-This is a one-player rock, paper, scissor game.
+This is a one-player rock, paper, scissor game created with Python.
+I am a beginner.
+Therefore, feel free to comment for better codes.